 We use a variety of musical setting for our liturgy which lay assistants, both male and female, help lead.

-We celebrate the life of Christ through the church year from Advent through East and the Spirit’s work in life and faith from Pentecost until Advent.
+We celebrate the life of Christ through the church year from Advent through Easter and the Spirit’s work in life and faith from Pentecost until Advent.
 Special worship opportunities are offered on the major festivals of the church year which do not fall on Sunday: Christmas, Epiphany (the visit of the Magi), and Ascension.
 We prepare for the Christmas festival and Passion Week observance with Wednesday evening meditations during Advent and Lent.